Satendra-Soraiya/hytrade-4/PROJECT_DOCUMENTATION.md

 Chapter 1 – Introduction
 1.1 Background of Trading Platforms
 Financial markets have undergone a radical transformation over the last two decades.
 Traditional trading systems, once dominated by manual brokers and physical exchanges, are now replaced by advanced digital platforms capable of handling millions of transactions per second.
 With the rise of retail investors, algorithmic trading, and cloud-based infrastructures, online trading platforms have become indispensable tools for both beginners and professionals.
-However, despite the growing ecosystem of platforms such as Zerodha, Groww, Robinhood, and Interactive Brokers, several limitations persist:
+However, despite the growing ecosystem of platforms such as HYtrade, Groww, Robinhood, and Interactive Brokers, several limitations persist:
 •	Limited support for real-time portfolio analytics.
 •	Absence of advanced technical indicators and trading algorithms.
 •	Weak risk management frameworks for retail users.